 Eventually, one of my favourite producers came in and helped me evolve the sound in the way that I wanted, we used some pre-recorded vocal stems and built the track back up from scratch.
 I ended up loving this version of the song so much that I made it the opening track on PIXELHEART – so, shout-out to Dan for always coming through.
 It’s the oldest track on the new EP, but also the track I feel the most attached to.
 I love the writing and feel like lyrically it’s the strongest on the record.
 Another honorable mention would have to be the track “Signal”, only because when I was writing it, I was feeling super bossed up and in control – I love the lyrics on that song as well.

 One of the predominant themes explored on this EP is looking at love from a Gen-Z perspective.
 Would you say that living in the digital age makes finding love easier or more difficult?

 I feel like finding love in the digital age has its pros and cons.
-On one hand I feel like social media gives people the opportunity to be quite superficial.
-Whilst in the other hand, I feel like it facilitates for us to be more accessible to each other.
+On one hand, I feel like social media gives people the opportunity to be quite superficial.
+Whilst in the other hand, I feel like it facilitates us to be more accessible to each other.
 I feel like our generation treats social media as a tool and often individuality and subjectivity can easily become an afterthought.
-After all, everyone is different – someone can be super confident online and then when you meet them, they’re actually shy and vice versa – everyone uses it in their own way.
+After all, everyone is different – someone can be super confident online, and then when you meet them, they’re actually shy and vice versa – everyone uses it in their own way.

 In my experience, it’s not always smart to judge people based on how you perceive them to be online.
-Aside from that, I’m all for forming connections using technology because if someone’s a G in real life, the they’re a G always and you can’t take that away from them because of how they may have portrayed themselves online.
-I think it’s a nuanced thing finding love in the digital age.
+Aside from that, I’m all for forming connections using technology because if someone’s a G in real life, they’re a G always and you can’t take that away from them because of how they may have portrayed themselves online.
+I think it’s a nuanced thing to find love in the digital age.
 It’s easier in terms of connectivity but not in terms of seeing people for who they truly are.